Sophia of Saxe-Weissenfels, Countess of Brandenburg-Bayreuth

-Sophia of Saxe-Weissenfels (2 August 1684, Weissenfels - 6 May 1752, near Hotzenplotz in Roßwald) was a German aristocrat and culture patron, Countess of Brandenburg-Bayreuth by marriage to George William, Margrave of Brandenburg-Bayreuth.
+Sophia of Saxe-Weissenfels (2 August 1684, Weissenfels - 6 May 1752, near Hotzenplotz in Roßwald) was a German aristocrat and culture patron, Margravine of Brandenburg-Bayreuth by marriage to George William, Margrave of Brandenburg-Bayreuth.

 Life

-Sophia was a daughter of Johann Adolf I, Duke of Saxe-Weissenfels (1649-1697) by his first wife Johanna Magdalena of Saxe-Altenburg (1656-1686), daughter of Frederick William II, Duke of Saxe-Altenburg.
+Sophia was a daughter of Johann Adolf I, Duke of Saxe-Weissenfels (1649-1697) by his first wife, Princess Johanna Magdalena of Saxe-Altenburg (1656-1686), daughter of Frederick William II, Duke of Saxe-Altenburg.
 This made her a princess of Saxe-Weissenfels and a member of the Albertine branch of the House of Wettin.

 In Leipzig on 16 October 1699 Sophia herself married George William, Margrave of Brandenburg-Bayreuth (1678-1726), who she had met during a visit to the Leipzig Fair earlier the same year.
-She thus became margravine of Brandenburg-Bayreuth.
+She thus became Margravine of Brandenburg-Bayreuth.
 Soon afterwards he founded his own court, giving him the opportunity to build the Schloss Erlangen.

 Sophia had considerable influence on cultural life in Bayreuth, which was described as the finest venue for singspiel in Germany.
 Sophia brought her love for German-language opera to Weissenfels, making it the only theatre which exclusively showed German-language works.
 However, her spending on festivities and culture increased the state's debt.
 In 1705 the foundation stone was laid for a new church in the St. Georgen district of the city - it was dedicated to Hagia Sophia after her.

 Sophia was described as superficial, and her marriage proved unhappy.
 Her dalliance with a Swedish baron irritated George William that he attacked the baron at table with a stick and had his wife taken to Plassenburg.